creativescala/krop/docs/src/pages/routes/README.md

-# Routes
+# Routing

 ```scala mdoc:invisible
 import krop.all.*
 ```

-`

-Routes take care of the HTTP specific details of incoming requests and outgoing responses.
-Routes can:
+Routing handles the HTTP specific details of incoming requests and outgoing responses.
+Routing can:

 1. match HTTP requests and extract Scala values;
-2. convert Scala values into an HTTP response; and in the future
+2. convert Scala values to an HTTP response; and in the future
 3. construct clients that call routes.

+There are two main abstractions:

+- a @:api(krop.route.Route), which deals with a single request and response; and
+- a @:api(krop.route.Routes), which is a collection of @:api(krop.route.Route).

-## Constructing Routes
+## Constructing A Route

-Routes are constructed from three components:
+A @:api(krop.route.Route) is constructed from three components:

 1. a @:api(krop.route.Request), which describes a HTTP request;
 2. a @:api(krop.route.Response), which describes a HTTP response; and
 3. a handler, which processes the values extracted from the request and produces the value needed by the response.

-The idiomatic way to construct a `Route` is by calling the `Route.apply` method, passing a @:api(krop.route.Request) and @:api(krop.route.Response), and then adding a handler.
+The idiomatic way to construct a `Route` is by calling the `Route.apply` method, passing a @:api(krop.route.Request) and @:api(krop.route.Response), and then adding a handler to the resulting object.

 Here is a small example illustrating the process.